 Tips: Land’s End is a short drive (4.2 miles) from the Minack Theatre and Lizard Point so you may wish to combine your visit.

 Parking is pricey so park at Sennen Cove and take advantage of the scenery, including a shipwreck view, on the one-mile coastal walk to Land’s End.

 When is the best time of year to visit Cornwall?
 Cornwall’s at its best in the warmer months, although the summer holidays can be exceptionally busy.
 I’ve visited in February/March and October and have had both beautiful and stormy weather on concurrent days each time.
 Pack accordingly!

 During the summer months Cornwall can be incredibly busy with heavy traffic and lack of parking.
 Book a cottage with Classic Cottages right in town or somewhere like Marazion, with a good bus route, to avoid this.
 Alternatively, take a break off season which is also more budget friendly.

 They have cottages all over Cornwall and in many other locations like Devon, Dorset and in the South and West of England.
-Read about the gorgeous Boatshed we stayed in though Classic Cottages and things to do in West Cornwall.
+Read about the gorgeous Boatshed we stayed in with Classic Cottages and find out some of the best things to do in West Cornwall.

 Map of the best places to visit in Cornwall

-Check out my handy map of the above gorgeous places to visit in Cornwall to help plan your trip.
+Check out my handy map of places to visit in Cornwall to help plan your trip.

-So, these are my top ten most beautiful places to visit in Cornwall.
+So, these are my top ten most beautiful places to visit in Cornwall, although there are many more.
 What’s your favourite – did it make my list?